-Probably not – but you have to be a little smarter about it than you were in the past.
+Probably not – but you have to be a little brighter about it than you were in the past.

 As busy as the world of blogging is, there will always be a place for quality and originality – it’s just that being original and being able to compose quality pieces isn’t enough in isolation.
 You also have to be smart about how you approach the business of blogging.
 Saturation has never stopped people from making money online.

-You need only look at the number of online slots websites in existence for confirmation of that fact.
+You only need to look at the number of online slots websites in existence to confirm that fact.
 It’s been less than twenty years since casinos went online, but now there are literally thousands of online slots websites based in multiple different countries, with new ones springing up all the time.
 There are only so many slot games players in the world, but the best of those new sites understand how to reach their audience.
 You need to understand how to do the same for your potential blog readers.

 If you’ve read this far, you’re probably wondering how you go about that task.
 If we assume that there are hundreds of well-written new blogs appearing on the internet every month and that you’ve chosen your subject matter well, what makes the difference between those that succeed and those that fail?
-That’s all down to the methods that the professionals use – so allow us to expand your horizons and share those methods with you!
+That’s all down to the professionals’ methods, so allow us to expand your horizons and share those methods with you!

 You can no longer rely on advertising to make all of your money as a blogger.
-There are too many people browsing the web with ad-blockers turned on, and even those who don’t have learned not to look at adverts this time.
+Too many people are browsing the web with ad-blockers turned on, and even those who don’t have learned not to look at adverts this time.
 You need to use a more direct route, and for most bloggers, that route is affiliate marketing.
 It’s the fastest-growing form of advertising on the internet, and it’s increasingly a blogger’s primary source of income.

 Search Engine Optimization

 This is as important to big businesses as it is to bloggers, but don’t lose sight of the fact that your blog is a business if you intend to earn money from it.
 Fortunately for you, it isn’t difficult to learn.
-SEO is mostly about finding out which terms people use to find pages and blogs like yours, and then repeating keywords and key phrases in the body of your text often enough for search engines to pick up on them.
+SEO is mostly about finding out which terms people use to find pages and blogs like yours and then repeating keywords and key phrases in the body of your text often enough for search engines to pick up on them.
 The better you become at it, the higher your page will rank.
-That will draw more visitors, and as a result, your page ranks even higher.
+This will draw more visitors, and as a result, your page ranks even more elevated.

 You should already know which blogs are popular within your chosen field or interest area from researching your competition before starting out.
-Look closely at the blogs that your competitors operate, and you’ll almost certainly find that they sometimes accept guest posts or even sponsored posts.
-In real terms, a guest or sponsored post is just an article written by a third party, and generally one which contains a link back to the author’s blog or website.
+Look closely at your competitor’s blogs, and you’ll almost certainly find that they sometimes accept guest posts or even sponsored posts.
+In real terms, a guest or sponsored post is just an article written by a third party and generally one which contains a link back to the author’s blog or website.

 Sponsored posts are generally placed through payment, but guest posts can generally be uploaded free of charge.
 Both parties win through this arrangement – the blog gets additional content, and you get a chance to draw people back to your blog if they’ve enjoyed reading your article.

 Don’t be afraid to send inquiry emails to individuals or businesses you’d like to partner with – the worst thing they can do is say ‘no,’ so you have nothing to lose!
-It’s a competitive world of blogging out there, but there is and always will be space for talented and gifted writers.
+There is a competitive world of blogging out there, but there will always be space for talented and gifted writers.
 Good luck!